 Bake the casserole until golden and bubbly, for about 15 minutes in a 425°F oven.
 Let it rest for about 10 minutes before digging in.

-The leftovers of this casserole are excellent, so it's not a bad idea to double the recipe.
+- The leftovers are delicious, so it's not a bad idea to double the recipe.
 If you wish to double it, simply bake it in a 2-quart baking dish.
+You'll need two baking sheets for the initial step of roasting the eggplant slices.

-You could, but it's unnecessary.
+- There's no need to peel the eggplant.
 The peel is beautiful.
 While some worry that the peel will have a bitter taste, I find that high-heat roasting, as we do here, takes care of that.

 Serving Suggestions

+Eggplant casserole is a great side dish, but it is so filling and substantial that I often serve it as a meatless entree.
 When I serve it as an entree, I divide the casserole into two servings instead of four and serve it with any of the following:

 Recipe Card

-Eggplant Casserole Recipe
+Cheesy Eggplant Casserole

 Ingredients

-- Avocado oil spray for pan
+- Avocado oil spray - for pan

-- 1 large eggplant (1 ¼ pound), unpeeled
+- 1 large eggplant - 1 ¼ pound, unpeeled

 - ¼ teaspoon Diamond Crystal kosher salt